 If a soil test has indicated that you have acidic soil in your garden, there are a couple of things you can do to start improving your soil and increase the pH.

-It is not a quick fix method, and is best used for soils that are only slightly acidic.
+Bone meal, which is exactly what it sounds like, is a good source of calcium and can help raise your soil's pH over time.
+It is not a quick-fix method and is best used for soils that are only slightly acidic.
 General recommendations are to apply bone meal at a rate of five pounds per 50 square feet, but you can increase that (up to double) if you are trying to raise your soil's pH.

-Wood ash is best applied in the fall, at a rate of about five to ten pounds per 100 square feet.
-If you decide to apply wood ash, be sure to dig it into the soil, otherwise the small, dusty particles will simply blow away.
+You can also use wood ashes to increase your soil's pH.
+If you take this route, just make sure that you haven't burned any treated woods or black walnut, which is generally toxic to other plants.
+Wood ash is best applied in the fall, at a rate of about five to 10 pounds per 100 square feet.
+If you decide to apply wood ash, be sure to dig it into the soil; otherwise, the small, dusty particles will simply blow away.

 Improving acidic garden soil isn't difficult, but it will take a bit of time and patience.
 Whether you choose lime, bonemeal, wood ash, compost, or a combination of them to help improve your soil, you'll have a healthier garden and stronger plants as a result.